How Does Heat Transfer Vinyl Work and How to Find the Right One?

 - PUFF/Fluff Vinyl

 The vinyl comes with a plastic sheet carrier at the front and an adhesive backing.
 When transferring the design to the material of your choice, you will be cutting the design on the adhesive backing ends.
-Vinyl is one of the cost-efficient ways of customizing your clothes.
+One of the most cost-effective ways of customizing your apparel is to use custom vinyl printing.

 How Does HTV Work?